 First Offense: A DWAI offense can be punished by fines between $300 and $500, a surcharge of $255 if the case is in City Court, or $260 if you are in a Town or Village Court, jail time up to 15 days, and your driver's license will be suspended for 90 days.
 Paying a driver responsibility assessment fee of $250 for three consecutive years to the Department of Motor Vehicles.

-Second Offense: The enhanced penalties for a second DWAI include up to 30 days in jail, fines between $500 and $750, and at least a six-month license revocation.
+Second Offense: The enhanced penalties for a second DWAI within 5 years of the first offense include up to 30 days in jail, fines between $500 and $750, and at least a six-month license revocation.

 DRUG IMPAIRED DWAI

-Driving while ability impaired by drugs carries the same penalties as a DWI first offense alcohol conviction; however, the mandatory surcharge is $370 if the case is in a City Court or $375 if it is in a Town or Village Court.
+Driving while ability impaired by drugs carries the same penalties as a DWI first offense alcohol conviction.
 There is no requirement to install an ignition interlock device on any motor vehicle that you own or may operate.

 COMMERCIAL DRIVER DWI